srthorat/freeswitch-speech-ai/modules/mod_deepgram_transcribe/README.md

 # mod_deepgram_transcribe

-A Freeswitch module that generates real-time transcriptions on a Freeswitch channel by using Deepgram's streaming transcription API.
+A Freeswitch module that generates real-time transcriptions on a Freeswitch channel by using Deepgram's streaming transcription API. **Optimized for high-scale deployments supporting 5,000+ concurrent calls** with lock-free architecture and thread-local context management.

 ## Features